probablytom/doist_technical_task/README.md

 Given more time, a better authentication system would have been good to implement.
 Flask has a built in system that would probably work well...

-## Log level hierarchy
+## Log level hierarchy and log behaviours

-It would be good to introduce some hierarchy of log levels...Python's model, with five distinct levels, would work nicely.
+It would be good to introduce some hierarchy of log levels.
+Python's model, with five distinct levels, would work nicely as a starting point.

 Here's the thing.
 Python's model is particularly nice because of its *extensibility*.
-Each log level has an associated number (10, 20, 30...), and additional levels can be supplied to the logging module with their respective numbers.
+Each log level has an associated number (10, 20, 30...), and additional levels can be supplied to the logging module with their respective numbers, so your logs can have whatever granularity of detail.

+You can also specify different behaviours of different loggers.
+This would take care of things like log depreciation -- easy to do with a Mongo query in another server (or building it into this logging server), but also easy if Python can take care of it for you.
+Log backups, redundancy, etc. can be supported with this system too -- it's really quite good.

-What I'd like to do in future would be to implement something similar, with Python-like behaviour configured via a logging_levels table in Mongo.
+What I'd like to do in future would be to implement something similar, with Python-like behaviour configured via a logging_levels table in Mongo, replicating the parts of the Python model we need.
+I'm sure other languages I'm less familiar with have similarly good examples.

-### Log behaviours

-Similarly, logging behaviour could be configured via Mongo, for the depreciation notes etc in the Gist spec.
-However, that's quite beyond me for a 10 hour task!
-A lot of the default Python logging behaviour sounds useful for the original gist, but just handing over to Python's native logger isn't very interesting as a solultion to this challenge, so while I've been told to keep it simple, I've avoided Python's internal logging mechanisms intentionally.

 ## Avoiding injection attacks
 I don't believe injection attacks are an issue when taking filter data from supplied parameters and feeding that directly into Mongo, because: